 It might be difficult to tear kids away from the Sultan’s Village Kids Club.
 This delightful space has a playground and shallow wading pool in its own fenced sand garden, as well as a clubhouse overflowing with toys, books and games.
 The cheery team deserves accolades for their inventive schedule of activities, from round-the-island pirate treasure hunts to make-your-own-pizza to snorkelling trips in the company of our marine biologist sporting shimmering mermaid fishtail.

-Childcare is complimentary, whether at the Kids Club or for in-villa babysitting.
+Childcare service is available at small additional cost on guest account, whether at the Kids Club or for in-villa babysitting.
 There’s no age limit here – though tweens and teens, while always welcome, may prefer the sports and recreational facilities of the Empire Beach Club.

 Take advantage of Amilla’s two floodlit hard tennis courts and enjoy a game with family and friends in this idyllic island setting.
-It’s the ideal time to invest in private or group lessons as well as sparring-partner session with our highly qualified Jim Courier tennis pro.
-He will apply his considerable experience as a Davis Cup team player and coach to help improve your game; even a short amount of time with him will make a difference.
+It’s the ideal time to invest in private or group lessons as well as sparring-partner session with our tennis professionals.

 Shutterfish Photography Studio

 We encourage you to be present for every magical moment at Amilla Fushi – and we’ll help you capture those precious memories too.
-Come to a complimentary hour-long portrait session and we’ll send you home with a 5” x 7” framed print of your favourite image as a souvenir of your island home.
 After advising guests what to wear, the resident Shutterfish photographer will take you to some of the island’s most scenic spots and shoot away against the stunning tropical scenery.
 A day later you’re invited to the studio for a viewing and to make your selection.
 And if you love them all, you can acquire a digital and print package and pack them all!

 Amilla Yacht Club